friemen/domaintypes/README.md

 Motivation
 ----------
-Default records are a more formal (and performant) way for describing and keeping domain data than pure maps.
+Default Clojure records are a more formal (and performant) way for describing and keeping domain data than pure maps.
 To model and discuss domain data types with domain experts it is often desirable to attach domain type information to fields of records.
 It is also beneficial to formalize the range of admissable values for each field, therefore one should be able to